dustinpfister/blog_posts/_posts/threejs-mesh.md

 layout: post
 categories: three.js
 id: 183
-updated: 2022-05-02 08:44:33
+updated: 2022-05-02 08:49:16
-version: 1.31
+version: 1.32
 ---

-A Mesh object in [three.js](https://threejs.org/) is used to create an object with a [buffer geometry](/2021/04/22/threejs-buffer-geometry/), and a [material](/2018/04/30/threejs-materials/) of which there are a number of options to choose form.
+A Mesh object in [three.js](https://threejs.org/) is used to create an object with a [buffer geometry](/2021/04/22/threejs-buffer-geometry/), and a material such as the [mesh basic material](/2018/05/05/threejs-basic-material/) of which there are a number of options to choose form.
 This mesh object can then be placed in a [scene object](/2018/05/03/threejs-scene/) which can then be pass to a renderer, along with a camera, to render an over all scene with one or more of these mesh objects in it.

 The [Mesh Constructor](https://threejs.org/docs/#api/en/objects/Mesh) is one of many constructor functions that I find myself using often as I get into making three.js projects.
 What is great about mesh objects is that they are one of many objects in threejs that have the [Object3d class](/2018/04/23/threejs-object3d/) as a base class.
 So then when it comes to something like learning how to use the position property of a mesh object, that knowledge can then also be applied to cameras, groups, and anything else in threejs that is based off of the object3d class.